MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 **Error**:

-Microsoft.Identity.Client.MsalUiRequiredException: AADSTS65001: The user or administrator didn't consent to use the application with ID '4e691b14-bffe-456c-af9f-4efdfa12ed52' named 'childofmsaapp'.
+Microsoft.Identity.Client.MsalUiRequiredException: AADSTS65001: The user or administrator didn't consent to use the application with ID....
 Send an interactive authorization request for this user and resource.

 **Resolution**:
-In the artifact editor, navigate to the bottom and select **Navigate to Authentication Page**.
+In the item editor, navigate to the bottom and select **Navigate to Authentication Page**.
 Under **Scopes** write *.default* and select **Get Access token**.
 Approve consent in the popped-up dialog.

-#### Artifact creation fails due to capacity selection
+#### Item creation fails due to capacity selection

 **Error**: PriorityPlacement: There are no available core services for priority placement only 'name','guid','workload-name'.